-Our Newark, New York facility has the capacity to produce significant volumes of rechargeable batteries.
-This operation generally assembles battery packs and chargers and is limited only by physical space and is not constrained by manufacturing equipment capacity which can accommodate significant additional volumes of product.
-Similarly, our China and United Kingdom facilities also have capacity to produce significant quantities of primary (non-rechargeable) and rechargeable batteries beyond current volumes and are not constrained by manufacturing equipment capacity.
-Our Missouri City, Texas facility has the capacity to produce significant quantities of primary battery packs and is not constrained by manufacturing equipment capacity.
+Our Newark, New York facility has the capacity to produce significant volumes of batteries and energy products.
+This operation generally manufacturers non-rechargeable battery cells, non-rechargeable and rechargeable battery packs, and chargers and is limited only by physical space and is not constrained by manufacturing equipment capacity which can accommodate significant additional volumes of product.
+Similarly, our China and United Kingdom facilities also have capacity to produce significant quantities of non-rechargeable batteries and rechargeable battery packs beyond current volumes and are not constrained by manufacturing equipment capacity.
+Our Missouri City, Texas facility has the capacity to produce significant quantities of non-rechargeable battery packs and is not constrained by manufacturing equipment capacity.
+We are in the process of assessing the capacity our Excell facilities in Houston, Texas and in Calgary, Mississauga and Vancouver, Canada to determine constraints associated with human capital resources or manufacturing equipment.

-The total carrying value of our Battery & Energy Products inventory, including raw materials, work in process and finished goods, amounted to approximately \$20,714 and \$19,990 as of December 31, 2020 and 2019, respectively.
-The year-over-year 4% increase primarily reflects an increase in materials, including rechargeable cells, required to fulfill the backlog for our batteries used in medical devices.
+The total carrying value of our Battery & Energy Products inventory, including raw materials, work in process and finished goods, amounted to \$25,677 and \$20,714 as of December 31, 2021 and 2020, respectively.
+The year-over-year 24% increase primarily reflects an increase in materials, including rechargeable cells, required to fulfill the backlog for our batteries used in medical devices and the inventory associated with our acquisition of Excell on December 13, 2021.
 Management continuously monitors inventory levels in an effort to optimize such levels.

-In general, we believe that the raw materials and components utilized by us for our communications accessories and systems, including RF amplifiers, power supplies, cables, repeaters and integration kits, are available from many sources.
-Although we believe that alternative sources are available to supply materials and components that could replace materials or components we use, any interruption in our supply from any supplier that serves currently as our sole source could delay product shipments and adversely affect our financial performance and relationships with our customers.
+In general, we believe that the raw materials and components utilized by us for our communications and commercial accessories and systems, including RF amplifiers, power supplies, cables, repeaters and integration kits and systems, are available from many sources.
+Although we believe that alternative sources are available to supply materials and components that could replace materials or components we use, any interruption in our supply from any supplier that serves currently as our sole source or any significant increase in lead times to provide components could delay product shipments and adversely affect our financial performance and relationships with our customers.

-Our Virginia Beach, Virginia facility has the capacity to produce communications products and systems.
+Our Virginia Beach, Virginia facility has the sufficient capacity to produce communications products and systems to meet current demand.
 This operation generally assembles products and is limited only by physical space and is not constrained by manufacturing equipment capacity.

-The total carrying value of our Communications Systems inventory, including raw materials, work in process and finished goods, amounted to approximately \$7,479 and \$9,769 as of December 31, 2020 and 2019, respectively.
-The year-over-year 23% decrease primarily reflects the completion of shipments of Mounted Power Amplifiers and Vehicle Amplifier-Adaptor systems to support the U.S. Army's Network Modernization and other initiatives under the delivery orders announced in October 2018, and shipments of Universal Vehicle Adaptors under an indefinite-delivery/indefinite-quantity contract with the Naval Air Warfare Center Aircraft Division announced in June 2019.
+The total carrying value of our Communications Systems inventory, including raw materials, work in process and finished goods, amounted to \$7,512 and \$7,479 as of December 31, 2021 and 2020, respectively.
+The year-over-year 0.4% increase is primarily related to the procurement of longer lead time components to meet the commitment dates of our backlog orders.
 Management continuously monitors inventory levels in an effort to optimize such levels.